-» Jobs, Wages and Economic Outcomes
+» Jobs, Wages and Economic

 » Other Issues

-trade databases, case lists & more
+One-stop shop for searchable trade databases, case lists & more

-Public Citizen's Global Trade Watch blog on globalization and trade
+Global Trade Watch blog on trade & globalization.
+Subscribe to RSS.

 "Why look at China?
 Obviously there are many countries other than China that are candidates for overseas sourcing.
 China, however, combines advantages that are unique to the world's most populous nation.
 These include: a.
 One of the world's lowest labor rates - Labor rates vary from about $100-$400 per month depending on the required skill. b.
 Abundant indigenous raw materials - Most raw materials you will need are available in China as native products. c.
 A huge well developed industrial base - China developed a highly self-sufficient industry.
 In the 1950s and 1960s, many large industrial facilities were built.
 From the perspective of a western observer there seems to be an amazing variety of factories that make the same kinds of industrial goods found in the U.S."

-Copyright © 2014 Public Citizen.
+Copyright © 2017 Public Citizen.
 Some rights reserved.
 Non-commercial use of text and images in which Public Citizen holds the copyright is permitted, with attribution, under the terms and conditions of a Creative Commons License.
 This Web site is shared by Public Citizen Inc. and Public Citizen Foundation.
 Learn More about the distinction between these two components of Public Citizen.

 You can support the fight for greater government and corporate accountability through a donation to either Public Citizen, Inc., or Public Citizen Foundation, Inc.